 When a custodial parent needs to make a major move, any objection from the noncustodial parent can bring the case to family court.
 Child relocation cases often get heated, and courts will usually consider an array of factors when deciding whether to grant or deny these requests.
 Some of the factors taken into consideration by family court judges include:

 To win these cases, the custodial parent or the noncustodial parent will have to be able to show that their wishes support the child’s best wishes.
-No matter what side of these fights you are on, you need a Red Back child relocation lawyer at Dwyer, Bachman, Newman & Solop Attorneys at Law.
+No matter what side of these fights you are on, you need a Red Bank child custody lawyer at Dwyer Bachman Attorneys at Law.

 New Jersey courts appreciate the special, unique relationships mothers and fathers share with children.
 That’s why family court judges try to preserve those relationships and give both parents time with a child whenever there are custody disputes.
 Sometimes, that means 50-50 joint physical custody.
 Other times, it results in one parent, the custodial parent, getting most time with a child.
 The other (noncustodial) parent can be granted visitation.